Claustre Affair: Kidnapping

 On the night of 12 April 1974, the CCFAN led by Hissène Habré attacked the northern Chadian town of Bardaï.
-Auxiliary troops, gardes nomades, helped the group kidnap Marc Combe, an M.R.A. worker, Françoise Claustre, a French archaeologist, as well as Christoph Staewen, a German doctor providing medical treatment for locals.
+Auxiliary troops, gardes nomades, helped the group kidnap Marc Combe, an MRA worker, Françoise Claustre, a French archaeologist, as well as Christoph Staewen, a German doctor providing medical treatment for locals.
 Staewen's wife was killed in the crossfire.
-The rebels loaded 3 cars they found on the site with food and other supplies, including Combe's radio, put the hostages in, and drove off.
+The rebels loaded three cars they found on the site with food and other supplies, including Combe's radio, put the hostages in, and drove off.
 The Chadian garrison attempted to respond but was unable to pursue the rebels in the darkness of the desert.

-In N'Djamena, Françoise's husband Pierre, head of the M.R.A., heard of the kidnapping and flew the 770 km to Faya-Largeau, capital of Borkou-Ennedi-Tibesti Prefecture, from where he hoped to go to Bardaï to learn more.
+In N'Djamena, Françoise's husband Pierre, head of the MRA, heard of the kidnapping and flew the 770 km to Faya-Largeau, capital of Borkou-Ennedi-Tibesti Prefecture, from where he hoped to go to Bardaï to learn more.
 Over the next few weeks, Pierre was the only person who contacted the kidnappers often, as the French ambassador Fernand Wibaux had just left, and his replacement, Raphaël Touze, would not arrive until 27 April.
 In addition, the French president, Georges Pompidou, had just died, and there would be no centralizing policy anchor until after the general election on 19 May.